Fast read

 Some states in Australia have a regulated minimum feed-in tariff, while others have a non-regulated feed-in tariff.
 The various State and Territory regulators can determine feed-in tariffs in Australia.

-How did the FiT start?
+How did the feed-in tariff start?

-In some states, such as NSW, the FiT has now reduced from 60 cents per kWh to as low as 5 -10 cents.
+In some states, such as New South Wales, the FiT has now reduced from 60 cents per kWh to as low as 5 -10 cents.
 Nevertheless, in the same timeframe, the solar panel cost has reduced from $1400 for a 175-watt panel to around $200 for a 400-watt panel.
 This means the price per Watt of panel reduced by a factor of 16 in less than 20 years, from $8 per watt to less than 50 cents per watt.

-How do feed-in tariffs work in Australia?
+How do FiTs work in Australia?

 Feed-in tariffs are paid for electricity supplied from the home or business back to the electricity grid.